Plan Usage Page

 Plan Usage Metrics

 Information on this page is broken down first in percentages of total account usage, then the top 5 Sites are shown beneath each metric.
 A Site includes a Production, Staging, and Development environment.

 The data shown on this page is updated every 24 hours and displays totals for the current billing cycle.

-Storage refers to the physical disk space used by hosting website assets.
+Storage refers to the physical disk space used when hosting website assets.
 All website data must “physically” live somewhere, this includes the file system (images, stylesheets, etc.), and database (users, post content, orders, etc).

 If storage needs to be reduced, this can be done in a variety of ways: